masteree108/CVTRK_WIN10/readme.md

-for vott auto track object using, please developing this project with Ubuntu 18.04 operating system
+for vott auto track object using, please developing this project with Windows 10 operating system